tststslol/SchoologyHacks/README.md

 Of course, iframes are safe and you won't be able to post any malicious content, so don't even try.
 This exploit is mostly just to make your Schoology profile awesome and terrific and fantastically gorgeous and, yeah I should stop.
 If you can't code HTML yet, you can use Google Sites or Wix to build and publish a website about yourself, then paste it into Schoology you n00b.
 If you can code HTML, I'd really like to hear from you and what you've done with this.

+I have a couple folders in this repo that I use.
+The rickroll folder includes an autoplaying rick roll, which I had for a while on my own Schoology profile.
+I took it down later because I felt like teachers might not be as *appreciative* of my artwork as others.